EvanDiamantidis/TryHackMe/Linux PrivEsc/README.md

 ![image](https://user-images.githubusercontent.com/14150485/172237008-1b10abb9-2e7d-4ea0-8f46-b723ebeb1066.png)

-The most important takeaway in this task should be that the `LD_PRELOAD` and `LD_LIBRARY_PATH` are both inherited from the user's environment. `LD_PRELOAD` loads a shared object before any others when a program is run. `LD_LIBRARY_PATH` provides a list of directories where shared libraries are searched for first.
+The most important takeaway from this section should be that the `LD_PRELOAD` and `LD_LIBRARY_PATH` are both inherited from the user's environment. `LD_PRELOAD` loads a shared object before any others when a program is run. `LD_LIBRARY_PATH` provides a list of directories where shared libraries are searched for first.

-Following along with the instructions, we proceed to create a shared object using `gcc` to compile the code in the `/home/user/tools/sudo/preload.c` file.
+Following along with the instructions, we proceed to create a shared object using the code in the `preload.c` via `gcc`.

 ```
 gcc -fPIC -shared -nostartfiles -o /tmp/preload.so /home/user/tools/sudo/preload.c